givemepower8/Phaser3Practices/docs/COC.md

   - DragLoon: 9 Dragons + 4 Balloons , 2 Lightning Spell, 1 Rage Spell + 5 Balloons and Earthquake Spell in CC.

   DragLoon is to look at the air sweeper to decide which way to attack.
 You don't want to attack the area which is covered by the air sweeper which slows the air troop.
 Use 2 lightning spells to take out 1 air defense which is closest to the core.
-Deploy dragons to create path to the air defenses.
-Then use balloons to destroy the rest 2 air defences.
+Depends on the base layout, the balloons can try to get the rest 2 air defenses or try to funnel the outside buildings so the dragons stay inside.
+If air defence is reachable, deploy dragons to create path to the rest 2 air defenses and clear the wizard tower as they will damage the balloons.
+Before they can be hit by the air defence, be aware of the timing to deploy the balloons.
+Rage or haze the balloons to destroy the rest 2 air defences.
 Send in the king to clean up.
 Check the corner builder huts as the dragons move very slow.

 - Ground attack